-EYP-1901, 6-Month bioerodible Durasert Vorolanib - Tyrosine Kinase Inhibitor ("TKI") is being advanced as a potential treatment for wet agerelated macular degeneration ("wAMD") with potential in diabetic retinopathy ("DR") and retinal vein occlusion ("RVO").
-We have completed initial animal pharmacokinetic and toxicology studies before 2020 and initiated GLP toxicology studies in March 2020 to support the anticipated filing of an Investigational New Drug application with the FDA later this year, with a Phase 1 clinical trial scheduled to follow shortly afterwards.
+EYP-1901 is being developed as a potential single dose, 6-month therapy for the treatment of wet age-related macular degeneration ("wAMD") with future potential indications in diabetic retinopathy ("DR") and retinal vein occlusion ("RVO").
+EYP-1901 utilizes our bioerodible Durasert technology and vorolanib, an anti-VEGF tyrosine kinase inhibitor ("TKI").
+Vorolanib has previously been studied in human clinical trials as an oral therapy and is anticipated to be delivered as an intra-vitreal treatment in EYP-1901.
+We have completed initial animal pharmacokinetic and toxicology studies and initiated GLP toxicology studies in March 2020 to support the anticipated filing of an Investigational New Drug ("IND") application with the FDA by the end of 2020.
+A Phase 1 clinical trial is expected to follow shortly afterwards upon acceptance of the IND by the FDA.

-YUTIQ50 is being developed as a 6-month dosing option for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye.
-We have consulted with the FDA and identified a clinical pathway for an sNDA filing that involves a clinical trial of approximately 60 patients, randomized 2:1.
+YUTIQ50 is being developed by us as a potential 6-month dosing option for the treatment of chronic non-infectious uveitis affecting the posterior segment of the eye.
+We have consulted with the FDA and identified a clinical pathway for an sNDA filing that involves a clinical trial of a small study of patients, randomized 2:1.
 We are currently evaluating the timeline and investment requirements for the initiation of this trial.